Top-label calibration and multiclass-to-binary reductions: Modifying confidence calibration to top-label calibration

 \end{example} The reason for the strange behavior above is that the probability $\Prob(Y = c(X) \mid h(X))$ is not interpretable from a decision-making perspective.
 In practice, we never report just the confidence $h(X)$, but also the class prediction $c(X)$ (obviously!).
-Thus it is more reasonable to talk about the conditional probability of $Y = c(X)$, given \emph{both} $c(X)$ and $h(X)$.
-Based on this understanding, we make a small but critical change to \eqref{eq:conf-calibration}; we say that $(c, h)$ is top-label calibrated if
+Thus it is more reasonable to talk about the conditional probability of $Y = c(X)$, given what is reported, that is \emph{both} $c(X)$ and $h(X)$.
+We make a small but critical change to \eqref{eq:conf-calibration}; we say that $(c, h)$ is \emph{top-label calibrated} if

-(See the disambiguating Remark~\ref{rem:terminology} on terminology before the start of Section~\ref{subsec:illustrative-experiment}.)
+(See the disambiguating Remark~\ref{rem:terminology} on terminology.)
 Going back to the patient-disease example, top-label calibration would tell patient P the following: ``among all patients, who \emph{(just like you)} are predicted to have disease D with probability 0.6, the fraction who actually have disease D is also 0.6."
-Philosophically, it makes perfect sense to condition on what is reported --- both the top label and its confidence --- because that is what is known to the recipient of the information; and there is no apparent justification for \emph{not} conditioning on both.
+Philosophically, it makes sense to condition on what is reported---both the top label and its confidence---because that is what is known to the recipient of the information; and there is no apparent justification for \emph{not} conditioning on both.

-A commonly used metric for assessing calibration and comparing different calibrators is the expected-calibration-error (ECE).
+A commonly used metric for quantifying the miscalibration of a model is the expected-calibration-error (ECE) metric.
 The ECE associated with confidence calibration is defined as

 We define top-label-ECE (TL-ECE) in an analogous fashion, but also condition on $c(X)$:

 Higher values of ECE indicate worse calibration performance.
 The predictor in Example~\ref{ex:conf-ECE-counterexample} has $\text{conf-ECE}(c,h) = 0$.
 However, it has $\text{TL-ECE}(c,h) = 0.4$, revealing its miscalibration.
 More generally, it can be deduced as a straightforward consequence of Jensen's inequality that $\text{conf-ECE}(c, h)$ is always smaller than the $\text{TL-ECE}(c, h)$ (see Proposition~\ref{prop:top-label-conf-ece} in Appendix~\ref{appsec:proofs}).
 As illustrated by Example~\ref{ex:conf-ECE-counterexample}, the difference can be significant.
 In the following subsection we illustrate that the difference can be significant on a real dataset as well.
 First, we make a couple of remarks.